 I always seek innovation and focus on achieving results that will have an impact on people and society.

-Right now, I am an Assistant Professor at the University of Trento, Department of Information Engineering and Computer Science, and Head of ULTRa (Ultrasound Laboratory Trento).
+Right now, I am an Associate Professor at the University of Trento, Department of Information Engineering and Computer Science, and Head of ULTRa (Ultrasound Laboratory Trento).
 My research activity focuses on signal processing, image formation and image analysis of mostly medical imaging applications of ultrasound technologies.
 I am now particularly active on lung ultrasound imaging, focusing on the development of a method fully dedicated to the diagnosis and monitoring of lung diseases (#lungultrasound).

 Moreover I am deeply interested in ultrasonic beam-forming algorithms of new generation, and ultrasound propagation modelling.